bartlabno/cf/README.md

 # cf deployment instructions

-Copy template from DEV env
+Copy template from DEV env.
+Skip if you pushed changes from this repo

 ```bash
 aws s3 cp s3://notification-system-templates/ notification-system.yaml